 Pediatric Feeding Outcomes

-Data were collected on all patients treated in the Pediatric Feeding Disorders Program for 2016 to 2018.
-To be included in the treatment groups, patients must have completed 15 sessions of treatment, with a break of no more than six weeks between sessions.
-In addition, patients needed to meet criteria for one of two treatment groups: severe food restriction of less than 15 foods at the time of initial evaluation or children who presented with inadequate oral feeding skills to manage developmentally appropriate volumes of solids and/or liquids.
+Data was collected on all patients treated in the Pediatric Feeding Disorders Program (2018-2019).
+To be included in the treatment group, patients completed 15 treatment sessions, with a break of no more than six weeks between sessions.
+In addition, patients needed to meet criteria for one of two treatment groups: severe food restriction of less than 15 foods at the time of initial evaluation, or children who presented with inadequate oral feeding skills to manage developmentally appropriate volumes of solids and/or liquids.

 Children ranged in age from 11 months to 9 years, 8 months for the severe food restriction group at the time of initial evaluation.
 The age range for the inadequate oral feeding skills group was 16 months to 7 years, 6 months at the time of initial evaluation.

 All patients received treatment from an interdisciplinary team that included practitioners from Psychology, Occupational Therapy, Speech Therapy, and Nutrition.
 The data collected focused on the general outpatient treatment group.
 Data was measured at the initiation of treatment and at a follow-up interval of 15 sessions.

 An Increase in the Number of Foods in the Diet at Follow-Up for Two Groups of Patients: Patients Presenting with Initial Inadequate Oral Skills, and Severe Food Restrictors

 Increased Number of Foods in the Diet at the Conclusion of the 8-week Intensive Day Treatment Program (N=7)